Summary: in this tutorial, you’ll learn about the Tkinter StringVar

 objects:

-self.password_var = tk.StringVar()
+password_var = tk.StringVar()

-self.confirm_password_var = tk.StringVar()
+password_confirmation_var = tk.StringVar()

 Code language: Python (python)

-Third, use the trace()
+Third, use the trace_add()

-method to call the self.validate()
+method to call the validate()

-method whenever the text of the password confirmation widget changes:
+function whenever the text of the password confirmation widget changes:

 Code language: Python (python)